grscheller/boring-math/README.md

 * [Detailed API documentation][2] on GH-Pages
 * [Source code][3] on GitHub

-## Overview

-Here are the modules and executables which make up the grscheller.boring_math package.
+Below are the modules and executables which make up the grscheller.boring_math package.

-### Library Modules
+## Library Modules

 * [Integer Math Module](#integer-math-module)
   * [Number Theory](#number-theory)